From April 3, 2019 to January 5, 2020

 Take a plunge into the other marine ecosystems: learn about the astonishing fauna of extreme environments and the mythical figures they have inspired.
 Fascinating, educational & lots of fun, the Museum’s exhibition includes interviews with Nicolas Hulot, Isabelle Autissier and Bruno David who explain some of the major challenges facing the Ocean today.

-MUSÉUM D’HISTOIRE NATUELLE,
+MUSÉUM D’HISTOIRE NATURELLE,

 Grande Galerie de l’Évolution